write a letter on your computer.

 We're going to nudge it over a bit more.

-Whether your writing a letter or any other document.
+Whether you're writing a letter or any other document.

 As I said, it's a little trial & error, you nudge it across, nudge some more, maybe bring it back a little.